saulpw/visidata/docs/home.rst

 License
 -------

+The innermost core file, ``vd.py``, is licensed under the MIT license.

-VisiData is licensed under GPLv3.
+Other VisiData components, including the main ``vd`` application, addons, and other code in this repository are licensed under GPLv3.